 That’s why I am loving the Peter Elbow Challenge: Write the script four times, almost allowing for a shitty first, second, and third draft.

-There is another version that I might take up from his book “Writing Without Teachers” (Writers: Have you bought this book yet?) that he calls Desperation Writing.
+There is another version that I might take up from his book “Writing Without Teachers” that he calls Desperation Writing.

 You write and keep writing.
 Then you go through it and find all the assertions, thoughts, feelings, images, or events/plot points (my addition) that come out of it and write it on a 3x5 card.
 Accept all of it and don’t waste your time struggling with it.
 Then just shuffle through them, over and over, finding patterns, dropping them into piles.
 Then, gather each pile into one assertion and write it out all over again.
 Do this over and over again.